 Don’t buy an outboard motor sight unseen.
 Insist on a true cold start test and also for an on-water test.
 Check for easy starting, smooth shifting, and full power control.
 You should see a steady, strong discharge of water coming from the water pump.
 You’re going to need a reliable motor so accept nothing less without a plan to compensate for the problems and corresponding price reduction.

 For a preview of what it takes to maintain an outboard motor properly, see 15 Outboard Motor Maintenance Blind Spots You Can’t Afford to Miss.

 New or nearly new sails on a used sailboat are as rare as hen’s teeth.
 The cost of replacing sails is a major factor in many sellers’ decision to sell their sailboats instead of keep them.
 Don’t let them pass it on to you.
 Expect to pay at least $1000 USD for a new mainsail and headsail.

 Carefully and thoroughly inspect all sails for fabric condition, stitching, and construction.
 There should be at least a standard mainsail, standard working jib (110), and a 135 or 150 genoa.
 They should be reasonably clean, have all battens and caps, tack and clew grommets in good condition, and minor or no repairs.
 The crisper the fabric, the better.
 Hoist each sail and look for wrinkles that are a sign that it may be blown out or it has a shrunken bolt rope.

 Ask for a price reduction to cover any necessary repairs or replacements.
 Pay particular attention to the mainsail.
 It gets the most use (and abuse) and is the most expensive to replace.
-In addition to the standard suit, a light air drifter or spinnaker with the corresponding rigging is a significant plus.
+In addition to the standard suit of sails, a light air drifter or spinnaker with the corresponding rigging is a significant plus.